SPIE begins hosting in person events: reconnecting the community safely

 We have heard that many of you are eager to get together again and that a computer screen is not a true substitute for the in-person conference experience.
-Our experience organizing SPIE events has revealed countless examples of human connection and serendipity that Zoom windows cannot match.
-While the pace of recovery varies by country and province, we are optimistic about the eventual return to in-person events and a "new" normal in 2022.
+Our experience organizing SPIE events has revealed countless examples of human connection, creative energy, and serendipitous discovery that Zoom windows cannot match.
+While the pace of recovery varies by country and province, we are optimistic and excited about the return to in-person events and a "new" normal in 2022.

-We have recently announced Photonics West, the largest North American conference and exhibition for the photonics community, will require vaccination to attend.
+We have since announced Photonics West, the largest North American conference and exhibition for the photonics community, will require proof of vaccination to attend.
 Following current government requirements, we will also require masks for everyone indoors, regardless of vaccination status.
-Both requirements are in line with recent adjustments to both California and San Francisco requirements for indoor events of more than 1000 people.
+Negative covid tests do not fulfil the vaccine requirement, as per San Francisco regulations.
+These requirements are in line with recent adjustments to both California and San Francisco requirements for indoor events of more than 1000 people.

-Smaller events being held in person this Fall may also have changing requirements as we get closer to their dates.
-We will keep all attendees aware of changes with enough notice for everyone to make appropriate accommodations.
+- We will keep all attendees aware of changes with enough notice for everyone to plan appropriately.

-We expect that masks, low-touch interactions, appropriate physical distance, frequent handwashing, and other safe-meeting characteristics will become part of the event experience.
-For many of us, vaccines will provide essential protection and confidence that we may plan to travel to technical conferences and reconnect with our community.
-We believe that the undeniable benefits of face-to-face interaction are worth the effort of this new normal, and SPIE will promote and require whatever is deemed necessary from health professionals.
+We expect that masks, vaccine requirements, low-touch interactions, appropriate physical distance, frequent handwashing, and other safe-meeting characteristics will become part of the event experience.
+We believe that the undeniable benefits of face-to-face interaction are worth the effort of this new normal.